 What is the brand tone?
 Where your brand’s message conveys information to your audience, your brand’s tone influences the outlook about the information.
 It is how you express yourself, how you state and restate your primary message.
 Tone brightens and strengthens your brand message.
 Without tone, your message is at risk of being disjointed, confusing and failing to connect with your target audience.
-The tone affects the client’s perspective of what your business is voicing to the audience, it affects how people understand your message.
+The tone affects the client’s perspective of what your business is voicing to the audience.
+And it affects how people understand your message.
 Your tone is crafted with words that best amplify your law firm.

 The brand identity is the principle of your message and tone.
 To develop brand identity, you need to have consistency with your message and visual content, like your logo, signage, website, etc. This will help establish an immediately recognizable brand.
 This will also help build a brand identity that resonates with clientele, which contributes to your brand awareness.
 In a sea of law firms, creating a brand identity with distinct messaging and tone can lead to the target audience identifying your firm first as a business that can meet their legal needs.